Freedman: Native American freedmen

-Cherokee Freedmen
+Cherokee freedmen

 In the late 20th century, the Cherokee Nation voted for restrictions on membership to only those descendants of people listed as "Cherokee by blood" on the Dawes Rolls of the early 20th century, a decision that excluded most Cherokee Freedmen (by that time this term referred to descendants of the original group).
 In addition to arguing that the post-Civil War treaties gave them citizenship, the freedmen have argued that the Dawes Rolls were often inaccurate, recording as freedmen even those individuals who had partial Cherokee ancestry and were considered Cherokee by blood.
 The Choctaw freedmen and Creek freedmen have similarly struggled with their respective tribes over the terms of citizenship in contemporary times.
 The tribes have wanted to limit those who can benefit from tribal citizenship, in an era in which gaming casinos are yielding considerable revenues for members.
 The majority of members of the tribes have voted to limit membership.
 Descendants of freedmen, however, maintain that their rights to citizenship granted under the post-Civil War treaties should be restored.
 In 2017, the Cherokee freedmen were granted citizenship again in the tribe.

 Australia

-Many convicted people from the United Kingdom were sentence to be transported to Australia between 1788 and 1868.
+Many convicted people from the United Kingdom were sentenced to be transported to Australia between 1788 and 1868.
 Also, many came from the United Kingdom and Europe voluntarily, planning to settle in Australia, some as pastors and missionaries, others seeking to make a living by trade or farming.
 When convicts finished their sentence, they were freed and referred to as "freedmen" or "freed men".
 However, many of these who were freed wanted to claim the label "free men".
 But those who had come freely to Australia wanted to reserve the label "free men" exclusively for themselves, distinguishing themselves above those who had been "freed".